Minilemon-Official-Team/.github/CONTRIBUTING.md

 ## Before contributing

+1. Fork the repository on community to your account.
+2. Clone the repository to your local machine.
+3. Make sure you have origin remote from your account and upstream remote to the main repository.

+## Steps for contributing

-1. Check the issues for the specific project from repository or [huly](https://huly.io)
+1. Check the issues for the specific project from repository on minilemon or <a href="https://www.huly.io" target="_blank">huly</a>
 2. If issue not assigned to anyone, you can assign it to yourself.
 3. Before starting work on the issue, please comment on the issue that you are working on it.
-4. If you have any question or doubt, you can ask in the issue.
-5. If you have any suggestion or improvement, you can create an issue for it and discuss it in issue or discord server.

-## Steps for contributing

-1. Fork the repository to your account.
-2. Clone the repository to your local machine.
+4. After issue is assigned to you, you can start working on it.
-3. Create a new branch with the name of the issue you are working on.
+5. Create a new branch with the name of the issue you are working on.
-4. Make changes to the code.
+6. Make changes to the code and make sure no error in the code, you can try build or test the code like with `es lint` or other tools.
-5. Commit the changes with clear and simple message.
+7. Commit the changes with clear and simple message.
-6. Push the changes to your fork, and create a pull request to the main repository.
+8. Push the changes to your fork, you can use this command `git push --set-upstream origin <branch-name>`.
+9. Create a pull request to the main repository.
-7. Add the issue number in the pull request description.
+10. Add the issue number in the pull request description.
-8. Wait for the review and approval of the pull request.
+11. Wait for the review and approval of the pull request.
-9. If there are any changes required, make the changes and push the changes to the same branch.
+12. If there are any changes required, make the changes and push the changes to the same branch.
-10. After the approval, the pull request will be merged to the main repository.
+13. After the approval, the pull request will be merged to the main repository.

+## Enhcancement or Debugging

+1. You can create an issue for enhancement or debugging, use the label which is provided in the repository.
+2. You can discuss the issue in the issue or discord server, tag the maintainer or contributor for the specific project.